VladislavIgnatov/Software-Testing/README.md

 #TODO

-Functions need work: ADD, DELETE, WRITE, SEARCH, UPDATE
+Functions need work: ADD, DELETE, WRITE, SEARCH(done by Tim, needs revision), UPDATE

 ALSO: We need to make a validation and verification function for the input.